Pataclop/Strava-Activity-Poster-Generator/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The Strava Activity Poster Generator is a project that takes Strava data exported by the user and creates posters with all the activities.
+takes Strava data exported by the user and creates posters with all the activities.
 This allows users to visualize their activities in a visually appealing and personalized way.

 ![Image Sample](image%20sample/planche.jpg)